hmnaik/hmnaik.github.io/docs/about/outreach.md

 - Animals in Virtual Environment

 ## SciArt Initiative
-I have started working with
+I have started working with multiple art institutes in Germany to promote the idea of using art as a medium to engage people in science.

 ### Merz Akademie
+- Flying with storks
+- Storytelling
+- Flying with Stralings
+- Rehsaping Nature

 ### Schloss Solitude
 [Magical Cohabitions](https://www.akademie-solitude.de/en/event/magical-cohabitations-live-online-event/)